Cheryl Boyce Taylor

-Cheryl Allison Boyce-Taylor (born 1950) is a Trinidadian poet, teaching artist, and theatre performer who lives in Brooklyn, New York.
-Boyce-Taylor has published several full-length poetry monographs including early works As A Woman I Laugh and Cry: Poems, Birthsounds, Rhythms and Other Contractions; five collections of poetry; and an award-winning verse memoir dedicated to her son.
+Cheryl Allison Boyce-Taylor (born 6 December 1950) is a Trinidadian poet, teaching artist, and theatre performer who lives in Brooklyn, New York.
+Boyce-Taylor has published several full-length poetry monographs, including early works As A Woman I Laugh and Cry: Poems, Birthsounds, Rhythms and Other Contractions; five collections of poetry; and an award-winning verse memoir dedicated to her son.

-She is the mother of late Trinidadian-American hip hop artiste Malik Izaak Taylor aka Phife Dawg of A Tribe Called Quest.
+She is the mother of late Trinidadian-American hip-hop artiste Malik Izaak Taylor aka Phife Dawg of A Tribe Called Quest.

 Biography

-Early years and Education
+Early years and education

-Cheryl Boyce-Taylor was born in Arima, Trinidad and Tobago on the 6th of December 1950.
+Cheryl Boyce-Taylor was born in Arima, Trinidad and Tobago on 6 December 1950.
 Her early years were spent honing a love for poetry in the footsteps of her mother who was a regular winner of poetry recitation contests during her own school days.
-In primary school, Boyce-Taylor recalls learning Shelley, Keats, and Shakespeare, but it was through the political and social musings of calypsonians and through the sound of the steel pan that Boyce-Taylor realized the power of poetry to reflect her life.
+In primary school, Boyce-Taylor recalls learning Shelley, Keats, and Shakespeare, but it was through the political and social musings of calypsonians and through the sound of the steel pan that she realized the power of poetry to reflect her life.

-At the age of 13, Cheryl Boyce-Taylor moved to the St Albans neighborhood of Queens, New York, and attended the Bronx-Manhattan Seventh Day Adventist School in the Bronx.
+At the age of 13, Boyce-Taylor moved to the St Albans neighborhood of Queens, New York, and attended the Bronx-Manhattan Seventh Day Adventist School in the Bronx.

 After graduation, she worked as a file clerk and completed an undergraduate degree at City College of New York in Theatre.
-She then earned a Masters of Fine Art in Poetry from Stonecoast: The University of Southern Maine, and a Masters of Social Work from Fordham University.
+She then earned a master of Fine Art degree in Poetry from Stonecoast: The University of Southern Maine, and a Masters of Social Work from Fordham University.

 Works

-Cheryl Boyce—Taylor is the author of 5 poetry collections with another scheduled for 2022.
+Cheryl Boyce-Taylor is the author of five poetry collections, with another scheduled for 2022.

 She co-founded an all-lesbian women's performance group, the Stations Collective, which included Dorothy Randall Gray, Sapphire, Pamela Sneed, Storme Webber, and Hadley Mays, to perform Audre Lorde’s work in the late 1980s.

-Cheryl Boyce-Taylor founded the Calypso Muse Reading Series in 1994 and is the creator of the Glitter Pomegranate Performance Series.
+Boyce-Taylor founded the Calypso Muse Reading Series in 1994 and is the creator of the Glitter Pomegranate Performance Series.

 Boyce-Taylor was a poetry judge for the New York Foundation for the Arts and the Astraea Lesbian Foundation for Justice, and has performed at the Brooklyn Academy of Music, Aaron Davis Hall, The Bowery Poetry Club, The African Poetry Theatre, Lincoln Center, and Celebrate Brooklyn! in Prospect Park.
-Cheryl Boyce-Taylor frequently performed at Rikers Island.
+She frequently performed at Rikers Island.
 She also has facilitated poetry workshops for Cave Canem Foundation and Poets & Writers.

 Honours and recognition

-In 1994, Cheryl Boyce-Taylor was the first Caribbean woman to present her work in Trinidadian dialect at the National Poetry Slam.
+In 1994, Boyce-Taylor was the first Caribbean woman to present her work in Trinidadian dialect at the National Poetry Slam.
 She has toured the United States as a road poet with Lollapalooza and performed for Mamapolooza in New York City.

 Boyce-Taylor's work has been commissioned by The Joyce Theater, and the National Endowment for the Arts for Ronald K. Brown: Evidence, A Dance Company.
 She is a recipient of the Partners in Writing Grant and served as Poet in Residence at the Caribbean Literary and Cultural Center in Brooklyn and as a VONA fellow.